 The following providers are not eligible for continuity of care: providers of durable medical equipment (DME), transportation, other ancillary services, or carved-out services (however, continuity of services is required).

 The provider does not agree to abide by the MMP’s utilization management policies.

+Requirements for Delegated Entities

+When a beneficiary transitions into an MMP, if the beneficiary has an existing relationship with a primary care provider (PCP) that is in the MMP’s network as determined through the HRA process, review of prior utilization data or beneficiary request, the MMP shall assign the beneficiary to the PCP, unless the beneficiary chooses a different PCP.
 If the MMP contracts with delegated entities, the MMP shall assign the beneficiary to a delegated entity that has the beneficiary’s preferred PCP in its network.

 As a reminder, when a beneficiary transitions into an MMP, if the beneficiary has an existing relationship with a doctor that is in the MMP’s network, and the beneficiary wishes to continue to see the doctor, the MMP shall allow the beneficiary to continue treatment with these doctors for the continuity of care period regardless of whether the doctor is, or is not, in the network of the prime plan’s delegated entity to which the beneficiary is assigned, as long as the continuity of care requirements are met.
 For example, if a beneficiary has an existing relationship with a PCP and a specialist with their assigned IPA (IPA #1) as well as a specialist in another IPA (IPA #2), where both IPAs are delegated entities of the same MMP, the MMP shall assign the beneficiary to IPA #1 and allow the beneficiary to continue treatment with both specialists

+The continuity of care agreement for the specialist in IPA #2 would last for up to 6 months for Medicare services and up to 12 months for Medi-Cal services.

+The MMP is required to attempt to proactively establish an existing provider relationship through previous utilization data, the HRA process, and, as needed, contact with the provider.

 Procedures for Requesting Continuity of Care